Public Records & Services in Markham

 Markham's economy is primarily driven by the agricultural industry, with several family-owned farms and ranches playing a significant role in the community's financial landscape.
 These local businesses, such as the Markham Cattle Company and the Markham Pecan Farm, not only contribute to the area's economy but also preserve the region's rich agricultural heritage.

-In addition, the town's small businesses and service providers, including the Markham Feed & Seed, Markham Mercantile, and various local shops and restaurants, cater to the needs of People, building a sense of self-sufficiency and local pride.
+In addition, the town's small businesses and service providers, including the Markham Feed & Seed, Markham Mercantile, and various local shops and restaurants, cater to the needs of residents, building a sense of self-sufficiency and local pride.
 The city's strategic location within Matagorda County, along with its well-developed transportation infrastructure, further enhances Markham's economic opportunities and potential for future growth.

 Elections & Voter Records